 Antibody drug discovery

-Biologic discovery of novel therapeutics is one of the most important and popular areas of research, improving medical advances through engineering of antibodies or other proteins for cancer treatment, infectious diseases, and inflammatory or autoimmune disorders.
-Monoclonal antibodies, antibody-drug conjugates, and single-domain antibody variants have become invaluable for their robust recognition and downstream regulation of human immunologic processes.
+Biologics-based discovery of novel therapeutics is one of the most important areas of research for improving medical advances through engineering of antibodies or other proteins for cancer treatment, infectious diseases, and inflammatory or autoimmune disorders.
+Monoclonal antibodies, antibody-drug conjugates, single-domain antibody variants, chimeric antigen receptor T cells (CAR-Ts) and T cell receptors (TCRs) have become invaluable therapies, due to their robust recognition of targets and relatively lower side effects compared to traditional small molecule therapies.

 Increase specificity and shorten timelines